EddieKHHo/EddieKHHo.github.io/_posts/2021-05-25-Classify-telescope-images-part2.md

     dfManual.loc[len(dfManual)] = [listName[i], 'Fpr0.01', t, fpr, tpr]
 ```

-We observe that when optimizing for low FPR, the decision threshold *t* increases relative to the default value.
+We observe that when optimizing for low FPR, the decision threshold *t* increases relative to the default value, which is opposite to what happened when optimization using the geometric mean.

 ```
                Model Category  Threshold       FPR       TPR